-My grandmother used to tell me “laughter is the best medicine for everything.”
+My grandmother used to tell me, “laughter is the best medicine for everything.”
 I would shoot her my usual sideway glance and say, “but Grandma, laughing isn’t going to make my homework go away!”
 But as the years have passed, as has my grandmother, I am beginning to understand what she meant.

-Humor is Infectious
+Humour is Infectious

 When your friend is laughing, all you want to do is laugh along with them.
-In fact, science has shown that simply hearing laughter primes your brain, readies you to smile and makes you want to join in the fun.
+In fact, science has shown that simply hearing laughter primes your brain, readies you to smile, and makes you want to join in the fun.
 Ever wonder why television sitcoms include canned laugh tracks?
 The sound of laughter can encourage (or induce) the audience to laugh along with the show, enhancing their enjoyment.

 Health Benefits of Laughter